 A woman’s pregnancy should be an exciting and hopeful time in their lives.
 However, for some women, it can come with a variety of worries and hazards.
 Expectant mothers have to face a multitude of potential dangers such as drugs, alcohol, tobacco, raw/undercooked foods, etc. On top of all that, pregnant women also have to worry about the dangers of getting behind the wheel.
 This danger begs the question: can a car accident cause a miscarriage?
 Unfortunately, the answer is yes.
-Below, Chicago personal injury lawyers at Curcio & Casciato break down the potential dangers that come with driving while pregnant.
+Below, the Chicago wrongful death lawyers at Curcio & Casciato break down the potential dangers that come with driving while pregnant.

 If you have experienced or are currently experiencing a miscarriage after a car accident, you may be entitled to compensation.
 It is imperative that you call the team at Curcio & Casciato if you were pregnant in a car accident and have suffered a loss due to a driver’s carelessness.
 Please call (312) 321-1111 to set up your free consultation and find out what sets Curcio & Casciato apart as they fight for your legal rights.